LP-relaxation/SEIRModelComponents/README.md

 - Need function signatures and parameter definitions for all classes and methods
 - Write least-squares (calibration), optimization, and input/output (importing/exporting intermediate simulation states) to be compatible with this code version
+- Write CDC-tier policy (old class is incompatible with new update)
 - Incorporate new automatic calibration ideas/code (from Guyi)
 - Incorporate wastewater code (wastewater code updates have diverged significantly)
 - Fix messy data inputs -- there are too many .csv and .json files